Pedro Sánchez: Early life and education

-Pedro Sánchez Pérez-Castejón was born in 1972 in Madrid to well-off parents, Pedro Sánchez Fernández and Magdalena Pérez-Castejón.
+Pedro Sánchez Pérez-Castejón was born on 29 February 1972 in Madrid to well-off parents, Pedro Sánchez Fernández and Magdalena Pérez-Castejón.
 His father was a public administrator who spent most of his career at the Ministry of Culture's Instituto Nacional de las Artes Escénicas y de la Música (lit.
 'National Institute of the Performing Arts and Music').
 He later became the owner of an industrial packing company.
 His mother also worked as a civil servant, in the social security system, and later studied to become a lawyer, ultimately graduating alongside her son at the same university.
 Raised in the Tetuán district, he went on to study at the Colegio Santa Cristina.
 According to Sánchez himself, he frequented breakdancing circles in AZCA when he was a teenager.
 He moved from the Colegio Santa Cristina to the Instituto Ramiro de Maeztu, a public high school where he played basketball in the Estudiantes youth system, with links to the high school, reaching the U-21 team.
 As a teenager, Sánchez spent time in Dublin to learn English.

 In 1993, Sánchez first joined the PSOE, following the victory of Felipe González in that year's general election.
 He earned a licentiate degree from the Real Colegio Universitario María Cristina, attached to the Complutense University of Madrid, in 1995.
 Following his graduation, he moved to New York City to work for a global consulting firm.

 In 1998, Sánchez moved to Brussels to work for the PSOE's delegation to the European Parliament, including as an assistant to the MEP Bárbara Dührkop.
 He also spent time working in the staff of the United Nations High Representative for Bosnia and Herzegovina, Carlos Westendorp.
 Combining studies with his employment, he earned a second degree, in Politics and Economics, in 1998, graduating from the Université libre de Bruxelles.
 He also earned a degree in business leadership from IESE Business School in the University of Navarra, a private university and apostolate of the Opus Dei, and a diploma in Advanced Studies in EU Monetary Integration from the Instituto Ortega y Gasset in 2002.
 In 2012, Sánchez received his Doctorate in Economics from the Universidad Camilo José Cela, where he lectured in economics.